svadivazhagu/Pack-Em-All/README.md

 - **Mobile optimization of d3 graph**: Had to calculate ratios using window sizes to optimize the viewing of the graph on all platforms, mobile included.

 ## Design/Evaluation Achievements
-- **Togglable sidebar 1:** We implemented a sidebar that can be toggled shown and hidden with one click.
+- **Togglable sidebar:** We implemented a sidebar that can be toggled shown and hidden with one click.
 This sidebar houses most of the user interactivity functionality.

 - **Loading GIF for when the graph takes too long to render:** We understand that some devices will be incapable of instantly rendering the d3 visualization.
 In this case, we implemented a loading GIF that is played until the rendering is done.
 This eliminates the user interactivity bottleneck of when the graph is loading for them.